Greek Egg-Lemon Chicken Soup with Cauliflower Rice

 What is Avgolemono Sauce?

-What makes this soup special is the Avgolemono Sauce that you mix into the soup to thicken it, a mixture of beaten eggs, and fresh lemon juice and zest that’s mixed with some of the hot soup and then gently stirred back into the rest of the soup.
-The egg-lemon sauce that thickens the soup is one of the classic sauces in Greek cuisine!
-Avgolemono Sauce isn’t really that difficult to make, but you must be careful not to let the soup boil after it’s been added or it will curdle the soup.
+What makes this Greek Lemon Chicken Soup so delicious is the Avgolemono Sauce that you mix into the soup to thicken it.
+Avgolemono is a mixture of beaten eggs and fresh lemon juice and zest that’s mixed with some of the hot soup and then gently stirred back into the rest of the soup.
+And the egg-lemon sauce that thickens the soup is one of the classic sauces in Greek cuisine!

-- If you don’t have leftover cooked chicken you’ll need to cook 3-4 chicken thighs or 2 chicken breasts in some chicken stock, but I had rotisserie chicken that I just cut up to make 2 cups diced chicken.
+- I had rotisserie chicken that I cut up to make 2 cups diced chicken.
 Use a bit more chicken if you prefer a thicker soup.

 - If you’re going to use cauliflower rice, buzz chopped cauliflower in the food processor until you have about 1 1/2 cups chopped cauliflower, or use frozen cauliflower rice if you want to make it easy.